How to Lower Uric Acid Levels Naturally: 12-Week Protocol

 - Hydration: supports kidney excretion of uric acid.

 - Diet changes: reduce purine load and fructose/alcohol triggers.
+See our full diet for high uric acid guide for a structured food-first approach.

 - Metabolic improvement: gradual weight loss (if needed), better sleep, consistent activity.